jazzband/django-tinymce/README.md

         ...
         content = HTMLField()

-**django-tinymce** uses staticfiles so everything should work as expected, different use cases (like using widget instead of HTMLField) and other stuff is available in documentation.
+**django-tinymce4** uses staticfiles so everything should work as expected, different use cases (like using widget instead of HTMLField) and other stuff is available in documentation.

 Documentation:
 ===